H - The Guru Granth Sahib Dictionary | Glossary

 on the passing (of youth), because of losing (youth).

-Grammar: causative participle (noun), instrumental case; masculine, singular.
+Grammar : causative participle (noun), instrumental case; masculine, singular.

-Etymology: Apabhransh - hāriya (is defeated); Prakrit - hārei (destroys; is defeated); Pali - hāreti (defeats); Sanskrit - hāryati (हारयति - loses).
+Etymology : Apabhransh - hāriya (is defeated); Prakrit - hārei (destroys; is defeated); Pali - hāreti (defeats); Sanskrit - hāryati (हारयति - loses).

-Grammar: verb, present tense; third person, masculine, plural.
+Grammar : verb, subjunctive future tense; third person, masculine, singular.

 hārio